pimcore/pimcore/doc/05_Objects/01_Object_Classes/05_Class_Settings/15_Custom_Layouts.md

 ![Custom Layouts](../../../img/classes-custom-layouts1.png)

 In the `Data Objects` editor, the layout can then be chosen via the `reload` button.
-Note that any data changes will be lost.

 ![Custom Layouts](../../../img/classes-custom-layouts2.png)